sonatype/sca-reference-architectures/infra-aws/README.md

 ## Reliability and Backup

 This is a **single instance** deployment.
-- **Single Instance**: One ECS Fargate task running Sonatype IQ Server
+- **Single Instance**: One ECS Fargate task running Sonatype IQ Server (runs in one AZ at a time)
+- **Single AZ Database**: RDS instance runs in one availability zone (no multi-AZ failover)
-- **Multi-AZ Infrastructure**: Supporting resources (ALB, subnets, RDS) span multiple availability zones
+- **Multi-AZ Infrastructure**: Supporting resources (ALB, subnets, NAT gateways) span 2 availability zones for infrastructure resilience
-- **Automatic Restart**: ECS automatically restarts the container if it fails
+- **Automatic Restart**: ECS automatically restarts the container if it fails (may restart in different AZ, causing brief downtime)
 - **Database Backups**: Automated RDS backups with 7-day retention (configurable)
 - **EFS Persistence**: Application data stored on EFS survives container restarts